JakobTheDev/awesome-devsecops/readme.md

 - [Juice Shop](https://github.com/bkimminich/juice-shop) - _OWASP_ - A web application containing the OWASP Top 10 security vulnerabilities and more.
 - [NodeGoat](https://github.com/OWASP/NodeGoat) - _OWASP_ - A Node.js web application that demonstrates and provides ways to address common security vulnerabilities.
 - [Vulnerable Web Apps Directory](https://owasp.org/www-project-vulnerable-web-applications-directory) - _OWASP_ - A collection of vulnerable web applications for learning purposes.

+### Monitoring
+It's not enough to test and harden our software in the lead up to a release.
+We must also monitor our production software for usage, performance and errors to capture malicious behavior and potential security flaws that we may need to respond to or address.
+A wide variety of tools are available to monitor different aspects of production software and infrastructure.

+- [Csper](https://csper.io/report-uri) - _Csper_ - A set of Content Security Policy tools that can test policies, monitor CRP reports and provide metrics and alerts.

 ### Secrets Management